smv5047/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+A token is used to authenticate and uniquely identify a user.
+The token can be stored locally on a user's device (via localStorage())

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+  - Using a token based authentication system
+  - Keeping any encryption keys or passwords in the git ignore file so they're not publicly accessible
+  - Use HTTPS and SSL

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+  Web servers work by having certain files and or applications present on them.
+These are then accessible at a certain IP address, or more commonly through a Domain name (which is reconciled with IP address through DNS).
+A client can then request through a HTTP request (which flows first to an ISP) access to those files and or application.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  - Create - Post
+  - Read - Get
+  - Update - Put (Could also be Patch)
+  - Delete - Delete

 ## Project Set Up